 Pressuring children to perform should not be part of a child’s day.
 Life is too short to be stressed out at 5 or 6!
 However, urging children to try new things and take the next step should be.

 I believe that children will meet your expectations, so I set them high – in behavior, in academics, in how we treat one another.
 Then, lovingly, guide them to the goals I’ve set.

 I know I’ve met my personal goals as a teacher when children want to come to school, are eager to get in the door and talk about what happens here when they get home.

-After graduating from Valparaiso University in May 2017 with a Bachelor's of Arts and Sciences degree in Elementary Education and with a Biology minor.
-I am blessed and honored to serve on staff at Immanuel this upcoming school year.
-I am beyond excited to join the Immanuel community and hope to use my talents to glorify God and foster the growth of young students, learning alongside them in our walk with Christ.
+I graduated from Valparaiso University in May 2017 with a Bachelor's of Arts and Sciences degree in Elementary Education and with a Biology minor.
+I am blessed and honored to serve on staff at Immanuel for my second year.
+I am excited to be a part of the Immanuel community, where I can use my talents to glorify God and foster the growth of young students, learning alongside them in our walk with Christ.

 KG Weekly Teacher Newsletter

 My name is Chantal Lanning and I am excited to become a part of the family at Immanuel!

 I currently live in Shelby Township with my two children, Cameron (19) and Caitlyn (16).
 I grew up in this area attending St. Luke, Clinton Township and Lutheran High School North.
 My family lives nearby and I feel blessed to be so close to them now.